xujiayi1256/xblock-mentoring/README.md

 ### Extended Feedback

-For a more detailed feedback, the mentoring tag can have the attribute `extended-feedback="true"`.
+For a more detailed feedback, the mentoring tag can have the attribute `extended_feedback="true"`.
 This will give the user a laid out list of the questions they have answered, and whether or not their answers were correct, allowing them to review each.
+Extended feedback only works with assessment mode.

 ![Extended Review](doc/img/extended-review.png)